Vanilla-OS/website/logos.md

 The font is licensed under the [Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).

 ## Colors
 The colors used for the logo are Black and Yellow Orange.
-Occasionally we may combine these colors with others to highlight some contents.
+We may combine these colors with others to highlight content.
 See the full table below:

 | Name | Purpose | Hex |
 | --- | --- | --- |